craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Bible.md

 Travel from one side of the world to the other takes a month.
 Crossing a nation takes roughly a week.
 Travel is easy, but unrefined.

 The most common languages spoken are Desertspeech, High Common, King's Common, and Swampish.
-They are all born of the languages of the humans mixed with the great influence of the historical languages of the goblins, dragons, elves, and triton.
+They are all born of the languages of the humans mixed with the great influence of the historical languages of the dragons, elves, goblin, and triton respectively.

 ## Power and Punishment
 There are four "national" level powers, the church, the kingdom, the immortal dragon (but mostly [[Golden Claws]]), and the united forces of [[The Democratic Combine of Peoples]], one lower power regulatory federal system, and a few regional powers that are not a part of the national contest (yet).
 Church is theocracy, Kingdom is united fellowship monarchy, the Claws use authoritarian fear, and the Combine uses strength and community.